raunakghost99/GetResume_Json_Lazy_Hr/README.md

 #### 4. Set Up GitHub Actions

-- Create a GitHub Actions workflow (`.github/workflows/terraform.yml`) to automatically deploy infrastructure to your aws cloud on every push to the repository.Also put your aws keys and secrets in github to deploy the infrastructure.
+- Create a GitHub Actions workflow (`.github/workflows/terraform.yml`) to automatically deploy infrastructure to your aws cloud on every push might want to change that as it does throw errors if infra already exists.Also put your aws keys and secrets in github to deploy the infrastructure.

 #### 5. Test the API